michael-ouyang-projects/MichaelCore/README.md

     }
 }
 ```
-It will iterate the classes get from CoreContext and check if the current class has these annotation presented.
+It will iterate the classes get from CoreContext and check if the current class has below annotation presented.
 These annotations are all located in [here](src/main/java/tw/framework/michaelcore/ioc/annotation/components).
 ```
-COMPONENT(Component.class),
+COMPONENT(Component.class)
-CONFIGURATION(Configuration.class),
+CONFIGURATION(Configuration.class)
-CONTROLLER(Controller.class),
+CONTROLLER(Controller.class)
-RESTCONTROLLER(RestController.class),
+RESTCONTROLLER(RestController.class)
-SERVICE(Service.class),
+SERVICE(Service.class)
-REPOSITORY(Repository.class),
+REPOSITORY(Repository.class)
-ORMREPOSITORY(OrmRepository.class),
+ORMREPOSITORY(OrmRepository.class)
-AOPHANDLER(AopHandler.class);
+AOPHANDLER(AopHandler.class)
 ```